 Using an outdoor-only propane heater somewhere without serious ventilation can lead to carbon monoxide poisoning.

 Differences Between Indoor & Outdoor Propane Heaters

-The difference between outdoor and indoor propane heaters is how they take care of smoke.
+The main difference between outdoor and indoor propane heaters is how they take care of smoke.
 Burning anything makes a lot of different byproducts, and propane is no different.

 Carbon Monoxide and Propane Heaters

 Carbon monoxide (CO) is a serious health risk.
 The problem is that it is clear, tasteless, and odorless.
 It also takes a while to build up.
-Put that together with the mental fuzziness carbon monoxide causes and it’s a recipe for disaster.
+Put that together with the mental fuzziness carbon monoxide causes, and it’s a recipe for disaster.